AGI remains unsolved.

 Does the model need to be multimodal to be tested?

-No it doesn't.
-This is a common misconception.
+No. This is a common misconception.
 The ARC-AGI-Pub leaderboard is open to all models.
 Here's a example of a prompt that was used to test on ARC-AGI: Prompt

 What cost metric will you report?